Let’s Talk EMDR Therapy!

 EMDR uses bilateral stimulation (back and forth movement) to reprocess traumatic experiences.
 EMDR consists of 8 phases that the client and the therapist will move through in order to fully reprocess the client’s trauma.
 The bulk of EMDR utilizes bilateral stimulation which will desensitize the client to their experience while also linking positive memory networks in order to create a more regulated response to the experience.

-Our brains are naturally wired to be able to process through difficult experiences and return to homeostasis.
-However, when an individual experiences trauma, there is a block that can occur which can result in distress and possible mental illness.
+Naturally, our brains process through difficult experiences and return to homeostasis.
+However, when an individual experiences trauma, a block can occur which can result in distress and possible mental illness.
 EMDR relies on the brain’s natural process to allow the client to return back to baseline.

 woman looking at therapist's finger in EMDR therapy

-Eye movements are the most common form of bilateral stimulation used in EMDR.
-The client, with the support of the therapist, will move their eyes back and forth while they are instructed to focus on their traumatic experience.
-Other forms of bilateral stimulation include auditory, where a sound will bounce back and forth using a headset, and tactile, where vibrations are used to move back and forth.
+Eye movements make up the most common form of bilateral stimulation used in EMDR.
+The client, with the support of the therapist, moves their eyes back and forth while they are instructed to focus on their traumatic experience.
+Auditory (a sound bounces back and forth using a headset) and tactile (vibrations move back and forth) are other forms of bilateral stimulation.

-How long does EMDR treatment take and is it right for you?
+How long does EMDR therapy take, and is it right for you?

 EMDR treatment can take anywhere from 1-2 sessions to many months’ worth of sessions depending on the severity of trauma.
 However, most individuals progress through EMDR faster than they would regular talk therapy because our brains ability to process happens faster than our mouths can talk about it.

-Most people find that EMDR can be a very challenging process but they are also free to talk as much or as little about their trauma as they want because all the processing happens in their brain.
-This is different from traditional talk therapy where clients are encouraged to share everything about their experience.
+Most people find that EMDR can be a very challenging process, but they are also free to talk as much or as little about their trauma as they want because all the processing happens in their brain.
+Traditional talk therapy encourages clients to talk about all aspects of their trauma, which differs from EMDR.

-EMDR is a very rewarding and very exhausting process, and not all therapist are trained.
+EMDR can be a very rewarding and very exhausting process, and not all therapist are trained in this modality.
 If you feel EMDR might be right for you, please consult with a trained EMDR therapist to learn more.
-At The Lotus Center we have therapists that are trained in EMDR and have found great success in treating their clients with this modality.
+We have EMDR-trained therapists at The Lotus Center and have found great success in treating their clients with this modality.
 If you have further questions please reach out to Aubree Payne at aubree@lotusslc.org to find out more!

 Written by Aubree Payne, LCSW